Lazy Tiramisu Recipe

 3. Fold the mascarpone into sabayon until well incorporated and light.
 If using hand blender, take caution not to overbeat this as it can cause 'curdling'.
 To make it smooth, it may take folding / beating until 10-15 minutes, depending.

-4. In a separate bowl, beat your whipping cream until stiff peaks form.
+4. In a separate cold bowl (can cool the bowl in freezer before whipping), beat your whipping cream until stiff peaks form.
 Best if using a slow mixer as this require slow processing.
 If you overbeat your whipping cream, it may turn into butter.

 5. Gently fold the whipped creams into sabayon mixture in batches.
 Set aside in the fridge.